There are many treatment options for

 Randomised Trials (Phase III)

-- May involved supportive care and psychological therapies as well as anticancer treatments
+- may involve supportive care and psychological therapies as well as anticancer treatments.

 Finding trials